psychemedia/storytelling-notes/time.md

 ### Speed of the sun over the Earth

-To an engineering approximation, the Earth is 24000 miles round at the equator (it's actually just shie of 25,000, but engineers are good at making the sums easy whilst getting the ball park figure right).
-So with a day lasting 24 hours, the sun appeaars to travel round the world at 1000 miles and hour.
+To an engineering approximation, the Earth is 24000 miles round at the equator (it's actually just shy of 25,000, but engineers are good at making the sums easy whilst getting the ball park figure right).
+So with a day lasting 24 hours, the sun appears to travel round the world at 1000 miles and hour.
 Which, to another engineering approximation that favours round numbers, is about 15 miles a minute

 More exact:

 Distance round equator: 24,901 miles.
 Overland speed: 1037.5 mph, 17.2 mph

-BUT: latitude matters (i.e. how far north or south of the equator you are in terms of the ditance round that line of latitude) — think of the distance round a balloon.
+BUT: latitude matters (i.e. how far north or south of the equator you are in terms of the distance round that line of latitude) — think of the distance round a balloon.

 For London, the distance is 25000.cos(latitude) ~ 15,500 miles, 645mph, just under 11 miles per minute
 For IW, 15,850 miles, 660mph, 11 miles per per minute